"*" indicates required fields

 You may need to dip into your pocket for a removals service too.
 Doing it with the help of friends and family shouldn’t set you back more than petrol money and lunch for your volunteers, especially if you don’t have to hire a van.
 A full packing and removal service for a large home can run into thousands of pounds.

 All housing transactions come with costs, which you’ll understandably want to keep to a minimum.
-When we buy your house we not only cover large expenses such as solicitors and estate agents, we can complete the sale in just seven days because we only ever buy using our own cash.
+When we buy your house we not only cover large expenses such as solicitors and estate agents, we can complete a fast house sale because we only ever buy using our own cash.
 That means any mortgage repayments will quickly stop and you’ll have much needed funds in your account.
+Using a cash house buyer has never been easier!

 We’re also experienced at dealing with transactions involving divorce and inheritance.
 So if you want to move on swiftly without the hassle of dealing with lots of different people and professions, we could be the right option for you.
 Whatever your situation, we’d be happy to chat about how we can help, so please get in touch.